aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/10-cloudformation-fundamentals/100-template-anatomy.md

 Outputs: 'set of outputs' (optional) # values that are returned whenever you view your stack's properties
 ```

 The only required top-level object is the **Resources** object, which must declare at least one resource.
-This lab will start with the most basic template containing only Resources object, which contains a single resource declaration.

 Definition of each of these objects can be found in the online [Template Anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) documentation.